dsrvlabs/mina-performance-dashboard/README.md

-# Coda Performance Dashboard
+# Mina Performance Dashboard

-Coda Performance Dashboard is a performance monitoring tool for Coda Protocol.
+Mina Performance Dashboard is a performance monitoring tool for Mina Protocol.
 It provides two functions, collecting and visualizing Block Producers' and Snarkers' performance data.

 ## 1. Features